biolab/orange3/doc/widgets/visualize/boxplot.md

    For continuous attributes the widget displays:

 4. The mean (dark blue vertical line).
-5. The minimal and maximal value.
+5. Border values for the standard deviation of the mean.
+Blue highlighted area is the entire standard deviation of the mean.
 6. The median (yellow vertical line).
+   The thin blue line represents the area between the first (25%) and the third (75%) quantile, while the thin dotted line represents the entire range of values (from the lowest to the highest value in the data set for the selected parameter).

 For discrete attributes, the bars represent the number of instances with each particular attribute value.
 The plot shows the number of